MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/Store-hours.md

 4. Next, you need to associate the store hours template to the stores.
 In the **Choose organization nodes** dialog, select the stores, regions, and organizations that you want the template to be associated with.
   - Each store can have only one store hours template associated to it.
   - Use the arrow keys to select stores, regions, or organizations.
-The calendar will now be available to the store or store groups, and will become visible in POS for reference.
+The calendar will be available to the store or store groups, and will become visible in POS for reference.

 ![Save Store Hours Template](../dev-itpro/media/Storehours2.png "Save Store hours template")